sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

         DPU Port: A string Ex: For index:0 "dpu0", index:1 "dpu1"
         See the NPU to DPU port mapping
 ```
-#### 3.1.3 NPU to DPU port mapping
+#### 3.1.3 NPU to DPU data port mapping
-platform.json of NPU/switch will show the NPU port to DPU port mapping.
-This will be used by services early in the system boot for midplane IP assignment.
+platform.json of NPU/switch will show the NPU to DPU data port mapping.
+This will be used by services early in the system boot.
 ```
 "DPUs" : [
     {
       "dpu0": {
-                "midplane_interface":  "dpu0"
+                "Ethernet-BP0":  "Ethernet0"
        }
     },
     {
        "dpu1": {
-                "midplane_interface":  "dpu1"
+                "Ethernet-BP1":  "Ethernet0"
         },
     },
     .
     .
     {
        "dpuX": {
-                "midplane_interface":  "dpux"
+                "Ethernet-BPX":  "Ethernet0"
         },
     },